Mileside/Mileside/README.md

 This is just a trial readme.
-I don't  know anything about github yet(except whatt I just learned).
+I don't  know anything about github yet(except what I just learned).